Mutilation: Mutilation as human punishment

 In times when even judicial physical punishment was still commonly allowed to cause not only intense pain and public humiliation during the administration but also to inflict permanent physical damage, or even deliberately intended to mark the criminal for life by cropping or branding, one of the common anatomical target areas not normally under permanent cover of clothing (so particularly merciless in the long term) were the ear(s).

 In England, for example, various pamphleteers attacking the religious views of the Anglican episcopacy under William Laud, the Archbishop of Canterbury, had their ears cut off for those writings: in 1630 Alexander Leighton and in 1637 still other Puritans, John Bastwick, Henry Burton, and William Prynne.

 In Scotland one of the Covenanters, James Gavin of Douglas, Lanarkshire, had his ears cut off for refusing to renounce his religious faith.
 In Japan, Gonsalo Garcia and his companions were similarly punished.

 Notably in various jurisdictions of the Thirteen Colonies, even relatively minor crimes, such as hog stealing, were punishable by having one's ears nailed to the pillory and slit loose, or even cropped, a counterfeiter would be branded on top (for that crime, considered lèse-majesté, the older mirror punishment was boiling in oil), which was an example of western mutilation.

 Independence did not render American justice any less brutal.
-For example, in the Southwest Territory (what would become the state of Tennessee), an example of harsh 'frontier law' under the 1780 Cumberland Compact took place in 1793 when Judge John McNairy sentenced Nashville's first horse thief, John McKain Jr., to be fastened to a wooden stock one hour for 39 lashes, have his ears cut off and cheeks branded with the letters "H" and "T".
+For example, in the Southwest Territory (what would become the state of Tennessee), an example of harsh 'frontier law' under the 1780 Cumberland Compact took place in 1793 when Judge John McNairy sentenced Nashville's first horse thief, John McKain Jr., to be fastened to a wooden stock for one hour, given 39 lashes, have his ears severed, and cheeks branded with the letters "H" and "T".

-Tongue cutting is a brutal, yet relatively uncommon, kind of mutilation and punishment.
-Since the tongue is rich in blood vessels, there will be intense bleeding and the victim may choke on their own blood as it gets into their lungs.

-Nebahne Yohannes, an unsuccessful claimant to the Ethiopian imperial throne, had his ears and nose cut off, yet was then freed.
-This form of mutilation against unsuccessful claimants to thrones has been in use in middle-eastern regions for thousands of years.
+Nebahne Yohannes, an unsuccessful claimant to the Ethiopian imperial throne, had his ears and nose severed before he was freed.
+This form of mutilation against unsuccessful claimants to thrones has been in use in the greater Middle East for thousands of years.
 To qualify as a king, formerly, one had to exemplify perfection.
 Obvious physical deformities such as missing noses, ears, or lips, are thereby sufficient disqualifications.
 The victim in these cases is typically freed alive to act as an example to others, and as no longer a threat.